Home page > Topics > Persons

 Michael Andreas Barclay de Tolly

-Michael Andreas Barclay de Tolly – general Field Marshal was born on 16 December 1761 on the territory of modern Lithuania.
-He began military service already in 14 years and has become an outstanding commander.
+He was born on 16th of December 1761 on the territory of modern Lithuania.
+He began military service already at the age of 14 and has become an outstanding commander.

 After the Russian-French war he took part in many other military campaigns.

-Michael Andreas Baclay de Tolly was awarded a number of orders of Russia and other countries (Prussia, the Netherlands, France etc)
+Michael Andreas Baclay de Tolly was awarded a number of orders of Russia and other countries (Prussia, the Netherlands, France etc.).

 Юлия Александрова. По местам Барклая: Рига-Цесис-Валга